Table of contents

 3: Faster website

 Loading additional scripts takes more loading time.
-So if you load in all the pixels and cookies from the traditional client side, it extends the loading time of the website.
-This has a detrimental effect on the user experience, as well as on findability of your website in the search engines (SEO).
-With Server Side Tracking, loading time is reduced because this is controlled synchronously in the server.
-We did a study on how much faster your website gets by Server Side Tracking, check it out here.
+So if you load all the pixels and cookies from the traditional client side, this will increase the loading time of the website.
+This has an adverse effect on the user experience, as well as on findability of your website in the search engines (SEO).
+With Server Side Tagging, loading time is reduced because this is controlled synchronously in the server.
+We did a study on how much faster your website gets by Server Side Tagging, check it out here.

 pagespeed